GHOSH2341/Contact-manager/README.md

 # REACT CONTACT MANAGER

 ## Introduction
 This is a simple contact management crud react-redux application.
-As of right now, the server is mongodb, and the rest of the backend is served by featherjs.
+As of right now, the server is mongodb.
 ##  How to install